UMAprotocol/protocol/documentation/tutorials/customizing-tokens-via-cli.md

 Pass `--network=test` for local runs.
 We'll type the rest of the commands in this document into the Truffle console.

-We'll first grab an instance of the `Voting` contract.
+We'll grab an instance of the `Voting` contract.

 ```
 > const voting = await Voting.deployed()